TheBestTvarynka/tbt/content/projects/dataans/index.md

 1. **Desktop app**.
 Yes, you heard it right.
 In the era of the web, I want a desktop app.
 Usually, the browser has dozens of opened tabs across multiple windows.
 It becomes hard to find the tab with notes (even when it's pinned).
 2. **Quake (drop-down) mode**.
 I have used the [Quake](https://github.com/Guake/guake/) terminal since 2019.
 I like it a lot and the most pleasant feature is a drop-down mode.
 I set a keybinding to the `F1` key and always have my terminal with me.
 I would like to have the same ability for my note-taking app because I use it often.
 3. **Cross platform**.
 It should behave the same on _Windows_ and _Linux_.
-Other platforms mey may be supported too, but it's not a requirement for me.
+Other platforms may may be supported too, but it's not a requirement for me.
 4. **Markdown**.
 It is simple, easy to learn, and looks good.
 It contains a perfect set of styling and markup functionality for me.

 # Solution